boginw/P5/report/3 Iteration 2/MI algorithm considerations.md

 | 6x12[@real_time_detection]     | 72 | 10 | 10 |
 | 20x20[@integrated_speed_limit] | 400 | 30 | 12 |

-Note: Number of input nodes are just the product of the pixels given.
+Note: Number of input nodes are just the product of the image pixel height and width given.
 Number of output nodes are just the number of speedsigns plus a node for no sign.

 Not much is mentioned about the algorithm itself, but the papers implement it differently.
 One paper does not mention how they implement the algorithm.